2000s commodities boom: Oil

 During 2003, the price rose above $30, reached $60 by 11 August 2005, and peaked at $147.30 in July 2008.
 Commentators attributed the heavy price increases to many factors, including reports from the United States Department of Energy and others showing a decline in petroleum reserves, worries over peak oil, Middle East tension, and oil price speculation.

 For a time, geo-political events and natural disasters indirectly related to the global oil market had strong short-term effects on oil prices, such as North Korean missile tests, the 2006 conflict between Israel and Lebanon, worries over Iranian nuclear plans in 2006, Hurricane Katrina, and various other factors.
 By 2008, such pressures appeared to have an insignificant impact on oil prices given the onset of the global recession.
 The recession caused demand for energy to shrink in late 2008, with oil prices falling from the July 2008 high of $147 to a December 2008 low of $32.
 Oil prices stabilized by October 2009 and established a trading range between $60 and $80.

-The price of oil nearly tripled from $50 to $147 from early 2007 to 2008, before plunging as the financial crisis began to take hold in late 2008.
+The price of oil nearly tripled from $50 to $147 from early 2007 to 2008, before plunging during the 2008 financial crisis.
 Experts debate the causes, which include the flow of money from housing and other investments into commodities to speculation and monetary policy or the increasing feeling of raw materials scarcity in a fast-growing world economy and thus positions taken on those markets, such as Chinese increasing presence in Africa.
 An increase in oil prices tends to divert a larger share of consumer spending into gasoline, which creates downward pressure on economic growth in oil importing countries, as wealth flows to oil-producing states.